Bates-ECON456-Thesis-Seminar/thesis-course-materials/README.md

 If you choose to use Microsoft Word, you can push the `.docx` to your repository.
 If you are using Google Docs, please provide a link to the Google Doc in your README file.

 These are called WYSWYG (What You See is What You Get) editors.
-They can make updating figures, equations, tables, and references difficult, but they are more user-friendly at first.
+They are more user-friendly, but make it much more tedious to keep figures, equations, tables, and references up-to-date.

 ### Issues submitting work